 What We Do

-The network convenes health system leaders from countries in Africa to participate in joint learning and information exchange, with the goal of fostering the scale-up and spread of high-quality, high-impact HIV services.
+The network convenes health system leaders from 21 countries in Africa to participate in joint learning and information exchange, with the goal of optimizing HIV program outcomes by fostering high-quality, high-impact, and sustainable HIV services.
+Currently, the network is working with countries to mitigate the impact of decreased external funding on HIV programs and population health by supporting evidence-based scenario planning, prioritizatio,n and program redesign.

 The Network

-Through CQUIN, representatives from ministries of health, implementing partners, civil society, associations of people living with HIV, academic institutions, and donor agencies work to scale up DSD according to each country’s unique needs.
-The network supports experience-sharing, peer-to-peer learning, and collaborative problem-solving, and enables member countries to request technical assistance from ICAP at Columbia University.
+Through CQUIN, representatives from ministries of health and other key government departments, implementing partners, civil society, associations of people living with HIV, academic institutions, and donor agencies work to scale up HIV services according to each country’s unique needs and context.
+The network supports experience-sharing, peer-to-peer learning, exchange of resources and tools, and collaborative problem-solving.

 {